DataDog/vault-gpg-plugin/docs/http-api.md

 ### Sign Data with Subkey

-This endpoint returns the signature of the given data using the given subkey associated with the given master key, and the specified hash algorithm.
+This endpoint returns a signature of the given input data using the given subkey associated with the given master key, and the specified hash algorithm.

 | Method   | Path                                            | Produces               |
 | :------- | :---------------------------------------------- | :--------------------- |